thexmanxyz/network-share-reconnecter/README.md

   * `pingWait` - wait time after failed server ping
   * `netUseWait` - wait time after failed *net use*
   * `reconWait` - wait time after failed availability check
+  * `reconAdaptive` - boolean to enable automatic reconnection intensity or not
   * `pingCtn` - how many pings per access request should be executed before giving up
   * `netUseCtn` - how many *net use* fails per reconnect are allowed before giving up
   * `serverRetryCtn` - how many overall reconnection tries should be executed